-For example, a few weeks ago, we prepared communications for our Drivers detailing the steps that they can take to prevent the spread.
+We have also prepared communications for our Drivers and Couriers detailing the steps that they can take to prevent the spread.
 As they potentially come into contact with many people throughout the day, we included information on how to contact their local health authority.

 We also used it as an opportunity to remind them of the latest practical tips from the World Health Organization (WHO), such as:

 This is good advice for all of us, so please ensure you’re doing all you can to prevent the spread.